HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 {% include img.html img="cancer-actors-and-systems.png" caption="Figure 2.2 - Central Cancer Registry Reporting Actors and Systems" %}

 The descriptions for each step in the above diagram include:
-* Step 1: The Central Cancer Registry (e.g., Data Receiver ) creates a Knowledge Artifact and makes it available via the Knowledge Artifact Repository.
+* Step 1: The Central Cancer Registry (CCR) (e.g., Data Receiver) creates a Knowledge Artifact and makes it available via the Knowledge Artifact Repository.
-     * Step 1a: Knowledge Artifact Repositories which implement notifications, can optionally notify the subscribers (EHRs, Backend System App, Administrators) of changes in the Knowledge Artifacts.
+    * Steps 2a and 2b: Optionally, Knowledge Artifact Repositories which implement notifications can notify the subscribers (EHR, HDEA) of changes in the Knowledge Artifacts.
-* Step 2: The Health Data Exchange App (HDEA) queries the Knowledge Artifact Repository to retrieve a Knowledge Artifact.
+* Step 3: The Health Data Exchange App (HDEA) queries the Knowledge Artifact Repository to retrieve a Knowledge Artifact.
-     * Step 2a: HDEA receives the Knowledge Artifact as a response to the query in Step 2.
+* Step 4: The HDEA receives the Knowledge Artifact as a response to the query in Step 3.
-* Step 3: The HDEA processes the Knowledge Artifact and creates subscriptions in the Data Source’s (e.g., EHR) FHIR Server so that it can be notified when specific events occur in clinical workflows.
+* Step 5: The HDEA processes the Knowledge Artifact and creates subscriptions in the Data Source’s (e.g., EHR) FHIR Server so that it can be notified when specific events occur in clinical workflows.
-	* NOTE: The Knowledge Artifact for this use case will only require notification based on encounter-end event and hence a subscription notification is only needed based on the encounter close event.
-* Step 4: Providers as part of their clinical workflows update the data in the Data Source’s patient chart.
+* Step 6: Providers as part of their clinical workflows update the data in the Data Source’s patient chart.
-* Step 5: The Data Source notifies the HDEA based on encounter-end event that have been created in Step 3.
+* Step 7: The Data Source notifies the HDEA based on subscriptions that have been created in Step 5.
-* Step 6: The HDEA queries the Data Source for patient’s data and will create a report based on the KnowledgeArtifact trigger codes and timing data.
+* Step 8: The HDEA queries the Data Source for patient’s data.
-     * Step 6a: HDEA receives the response from the Data Source with the patient’s data.
+* Step 9: The HDEA receives the respose from the Data Source with the patient's data.
-* Step 7: The HDEA submits the created report to the Trusted Third Party (TTP).
-(Central Cancer Registries require TTPs to act as intermediaries to receive reports from clinical organizations.)
+* Step 10: The HDEA submits the created report to the CCR.
-     * Step 7a: The TTP receives a submitted report from the HDEA and forwards the report to the Central Cancer Registry.
+    * Steps 10a and 10b: Optionally, the HDEA submits the created report to the Trusted Third Party (TTP) which then send it to the CCR.
-* Step 8: The Central Cancer Registry submits a response back to the TTP based on the submitted report.
+* Step 11: The CCR submits a response back to the HDEA based on the submitted report.
 The Response transaction can be synchronous or asynchronous (after a period of time).
-     * Step 8a: The TTP receives the submitted response from the Central Cancer Registry and forwards the response to the HDEA which is part of the healthcare organization.
-The Response transaction can be synchronous or asynchronous (after a period of time).
-The Response transaction can be synchronous or asynchronous (after a period of time).
+    * Steps 11a and 11b: Optionally, the TTP receives the submitted response from the CCR and forwards the response to the HDEA.
-* Step 9: The HDEA writes back the response from the Central Cancer Registry to the Data Source as appropriate.
-Note: The Response may have to be re-identified in some scenarios using Trust Services before it is written back to the EHR.
+* Step 12: The HDEA writes back the response from the CCR to the Data Source as appropriate.

 #### Central Cancer Registry Reporting ValueSets